Tags:

 And many find that a 100 proof whiskey provides a whole lot more flavor than it’s 90 and 80 proof cousins.
 So many Bottled-In-Bond whiskey’s are considered some of the best values on the market.

 Our food quality standards have come a long way since the days of the Industrial Revolution.
 There were some major growing pains along the way.
 And we still have issues to work out.
-But we whiskey fans know there is still a place on the shelf where we can rest easy with a guarantee of quality, without fear of adulteration or fraud.
+But we whiskey fans know there is still a place on the shelf where we can rest easy with the Bottled-in-Bond guarantee of quality, and no fear of adulteration or fraud.